usarscotus/legal-directory/frcp/rule_5.md

 &nbsp;&nbsp;&nbsp;&nbsp;(B) leaving it:

-(i) at the person's office with a clerk or other person in charge or, if no one is in charge, in a conspicuous place in the office; or
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) at the person's office with a clerk or other person in charge or, if no one is in charge, in a conspicuous place in the office; or

-&nbsp;&nbsp;(ii) if the person has no office or the office is closed, at the person's dwelling or usual place of abode with someone of suitable age and discretion who resides there;
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) if the person has no office or the office is closed, at the person's dwelling or usual place of abode with someone of suitable age and discretion who resides there;

 &nbsp;&nbsp;&nbsp;&nbsp;(C) mailing it to the person's last known address—in which event service is complete upon mailing;